Paolo Bugas

-Paolo Bugas (born 22 October 1994) is a Filipino footballer who is currently a free agent.
-He has played for Philippines national team.
+Paolo Bugas (born October 22, 1994) is a Filipino footballer who plays as a forward for Philippines Football League club Kaya F.C.–Iloilo.
+He has also played for the Philippines national team.

 College career

-Bugas was born at Nabunturan, Compostela Valley and a player for the FEU Tamaraws football team of the Far Eastern University.
+Bugas was born at Nabunturan, Compostela Valley (now Davao de Oro) and a player for the FEU Tamaraws football team of the Far Eastern University.
 He was named Most Valuable Player at UAAP Season 76 in 2014.

 Club career

 Loyola

 On 8 March 2014, Bugas made his debut for the Sparks as a substitute, replacing Simon Greatwich at the 62nd minute against Global.

 Global

-On 18 July 2015, Bugas made his debut for Global in a 2-2 draw against Manila Jeepney.
+On 18 July 2015, Bugas made his debut for Global in a 2–2 draw against Manila Jeepney.
 He came in as a substitute replacing OJ Clariño on the 67th minute.

+Davao Aguilas

+He is a part of the Davao Aguilas squad for the 2023 Copa Paulino Alcantara season.

+United City

+In January 2024, Bugas has signed with United City F.C. in the Philippines Football League.